Once you turn 75 there are a few changes to the process for renewing your driver licence:

 Once your application is complete, you’ll receive a temporary licence which is valid for 21 days.
 Keep this on you whenever you’re driving until your new driver licence arrives in the mail – within 2 to 3 weeks.

-Getting a medical certificate
+Getting a medical check

-• medically fit to drive
+Medically fit to drive

-• medically fit to drive with conditions (eg correcting lenses, time-of-day restriction, distance restriction)
+Medically fit to drive with conditions

 On-road safety test

 You must drive safely and legally throughout the assessment.
-The testing officer will score you using a simple 'yes' and 'no' method.
+The testing officer will score you using a simple yes and no method.
 You need to get a total score of 80 percent or more to pass the safety test.

-Have to sit the on-road safety test?
+Sitting the on-road safety test

 There are a few things you can do to prepare for your test.